 BTS – Black Swan

-BTS makes some of the best Kpop music videos, however, Black Swan is on a whole new level.
+BTS makes some of the best Kpop music videos; however, Black Swan is on a new level.
 It is our choice for the top spot for the best Kpop music videos on the all-time list.
 Black Swan is unlike any music video you have seen before.
-It is the most artistic Kpop music video around and incorporates great storytelling with a powerful message.
-The overall tone and mood are dark and depressing which breaks away from other Kpop music videos that are lot about being flashy yet meaningless.
+It is the most artistic Kpop music video and incorporates great storytelling with a powerful message.
+The overall tone and mood are dark and depressing, which breaks away from other Kpop music videos that are a lot about being flashy yet meaningless.
 The more you watch the video you start to find deeper meanings which takes this video to a whole new level.

 Psy – Gangnam Style

-There is a reason why Gangnam Style is closing in on 4.4 billion views on YouTube.
+There is a reason why Gangnam Style is closing in on 4.7 billion views on YouTube.
 This music video single-handedly took Kpop global.
-What was interesting was the Gangnam Style is nothing like the typical Kpop music video.
+Interestingly, the Gangnam Style is nothing like the typical Kpop music video.
 It is a fun and playful music video poking fun at the upper-class society in Gangnam.
 This music video is the most influential Kpop song of all time.
-PSY as well as the song are treated in Korea as a point of pride.
+PSY and the song are treated in Korea as a point of pride.
 You can even visit a giant bronze sculpture at COEX that’s modeled after PSY’s hands.